slashmo/swift-otel/README.md

 ## Customization

-"OpenTelemetry Swift" is designed to be easily customizable.
+"swift-otel" is designed to be easily customizable.
 This sections goes over the different moving parts that may be switched out with other non-default implementations.

 ### Generating trace & span ids